tucats/ego/LANGUAGE.md

 example, `b` contains the string "thisandthat".

 ### strings.Substring(string, start, count)
+The `Substring()` function extracts a portion of the string provided.
+The start position is the first character position to include (1-based), and the count is the number of characters to include in the result.
+For example,

+    name := "Abe Lincoln"
+    part := strings.Substring(name, 5, 4)

+This would result in `part` containing the string "Linc", representing the starting with the fifth character, and being four characters long.

 ### strings.Template(name [, struct])
+The `Template()` function executes a template operation, using the supplied data structures.
+See the `@template` directive for more details on creating a template name.
+The struct contains values that can be substituted into the template as it is processed.
+The structure's fields are used as substitution names in the template, and the field values is used in it's place in the string.

+    @template myNameIs `Hello, my name is {{.First}} {{.Last}}`

+    person := { First: "Tom", Last: "Smith"}
+    label , err := strings.Template( myNameIs, person )

+    if err != nil {
+        fmt.Println(err)
+    } else {
+        fmt.Println(label)
+    }

+This program will print the string "Hello, my name is Tom Smith".
+The template substitutions `{{.First}}` and `{{.Last}}` extract the specified field names from the structure.
+Note that, unlike Go templates, you can reference a template in another template without taking any special additional actions.
+So the template can use the `{{template "name"}}` syntax, and as long as you have executed an
+@template operation for the _name_ template, then it is automatically included in the template before executing the query.

+Note that @template creates a symbol with the given template, but that value can only be used in the call to strings.Template() to identify the specific template to use.

 ### strings.ToLower(string)
 The `ToLower()` function converts the characters of a string to the lowercase